 This leaves you in the same boat: selling another commodity which you customers could get from any other reseller, which leads you back to lower margins, no competitive differentiation, and no stronger relationship with your clients.
 On the plus side, you do get some higher margin recurring revenue business; at least until another reseller offers exactly the same cloud or managed service package at a lower price.

 The Alternative – Build Your Own Cloud or Managed Service

-Building your own monitoring products or hosting centre is not in the cards for an Integrator, but you can take existing monitoring products and thoughtfully architect a new cloud or managed services offering that includes some of your own value.
+Building your own monitoring products or hosting center is not in the cards for most resellers, but you can take existing monitoring products and thoughtfully architect a new cloud or managed services offering that includes some of your own value.

 The first step in this process is to do an assessment of your internal assets.
 These assets include the mix of skills, methodologies you use to complete projects, your back office or customer-facing systems and the combination of 3rd party tools you have in your tool kit.

 The next step is to select 3rd party monitoring and management tools or hosting services that fit into your service solutions.
 This creates a unique suite of products and services that customers see as unique to your company.
 Designing some of your managed or cloud services around specific types of industries (e.g. health care, legal firms, etc) makes your solution that much more distinctive.

 At the last IT systems integrator I owned, we were selling a managed solution which integrated some of our own engineering and technical services into the solution, description, and pricing model that we then packaged and uniquely branded.
 Bingo.
 We achieved high margin, competitively differentiated recurring revenue go-to-market cloud/managed services product that my customers could not get from any other reseller.